-Julia Tcharfas, Curatorial Assistant, celebrates Alexei Leonov’s 80th birthday.
+Julia Tcharfas, Curatorial Assistant for the upcoming Cosmonauts exhibition, celebrates Alexei Leonov’s 80th birthday.

 In the ghostly black and white footage of the first ever spacewalk, cosmonaut Alexei Leonov floats in and out of frame.
 It is a haunting sight, especially when you learn Leonov did not think he would be able to climb back inside the spaceship.

 Leonov, who celebrates his 80th birthday today (May 30), is a former fighter pilot, artist and one of the first Soviet cosmonauts (along with Yuri Gagarin).
-Leonov flew on two historic missions in the Russian space programme: the first spacewalk on 18 March 1965 and the first joint flight between the USSR and US in 1975.
+Leonov flew on two historic missions in the Russian space programme: the first spacewalk in 1965 and the first joint flight between the USSR and US in 1975.

 It was a momentous day on 18 March 1965 when Leonov performed the world’s first spacewalk.
 However, Leonov struggled to fit back through the airlock as his spacesuit ballooned due to excess pressure during the walk.
 In the end, he opened a valve in the suit to let some of the high-pressure oxygen out, the suit deflated and Leonov squeezed through the airlock head first.

 In that instance, Leonov’s brave decisions helped him escape unharmed, but the crew also had trouble with the spacecraft’s brakes upon descent.
 Leonov and the pilot of the craft, Nikolai Belyaev, made their final landing off course, in the depth of the Taiga forest.